mcmanuliam/Dungeons-and-Dragons/Gold under Green Hills/Enemies/The Smith.md

 - **Abilities**:
     - **Lava Shockwave** (Recharge 5–6):
         - The Warden slams its warhammer into the ground, sending a wave of molten lava in a 15-foot radius.
-        - Each creature in the area must succeed on a **DC 15 Dexterity saving throw** or take **18 (4d8) fire damage** and be pushed back 10 feet.
+        - Each creature in the area must succeed on a **DC 15 Dexterity saving throw** or take **(2d8) force damage** and be pushed back 10 feet.
 Creatures that succeed take half damage and are not pushed.

 	- **Molten Armor**:
         - The Warden has **resistance to damage from non-magical weapons**.
 At the start of each of its turns, the Warden regenerates **10 hit points**, unless it has been doused in water or subjected to cold damage since its last turn.